How to Remove Pet Hair From Your Couch

 Introduction

-As someone who lives in a multi-pet home, I know firsthand the struggle of trying to keep sofas and other furniture free of pet hair.
-There are several tricks you get use to coax stubborn hair out of upholstery fabric, many of which use materials you probably already have at home.
+As someone who lives in a multi-pet home, I understand firsthand the challenge of getting rid of pet hair from my home and preventing it from accumulating on my furniture.
+There are several tricks you can use to coax stubborn hair out of upholstery fabric, many of which use materials you probably already have at home.

 Materials Required